Skip to main content

 When working on large codebases, you can focus the lint check on only the files or lines you’ve modified using the --changed-files and --changed-lines flags.

-Git Repository Required — The --changed-files and --changed-lines flags requires your project to be in a Git repository.
+Git Repository Required — The --changed-files and --changed-lines flags require your project to be in a Git repository.

 Deprecated Option — The --diff option is deprecated.
 Use --changed-files (equivalent to --diff=files) or --changed-lines (equivalent to --diff=lines) instead.